Irtysh: Economic use

-In Kazakhstan and Russia, tankers, passenger and Cargo ships navigate the river during the ice-free season, between April and October.
+In Kazakhstan and Russia, tankers, passenger ships, and cargo vessels navigate the river during the ice-free season, between April and October.
 Omsk, home to the headquarters of the state-owned Irtysh River Shipping Company, functions as the largest river port in Western Siberia.

 On the Kazakhstan section of the river there are presently three major hydroelectric plants, namely at Bukhtarma, Ust-Kamenogorsk and Shulbinsk.
 The world's deepest lock, with a drop of 42 m, allows river traffic to by-pass the dam at Ust-Kamenogorsk.
 Plans exist for the construction of several more dams.

 Three dams have been constructed on the Chinese section of the Irtysh as well: